isabella232/dynamic-media-classic.en-1/help/publishing-files.md

 ---
 # Publishing files{#publishing-files}

 You publish your assets to Dynamic Media Image Servers.
-You can publish assets on a one-time basis or arrange for Dynamic Media Classic to publish assets on a recurring schedule.
+You can publish assets on a one-time basis or arrange for Adobe Dynamic Media Classic to publish assets on a recurring schedule.
 After your assets are published, they are available to you for delivery.
-You can copy the URL calls from Dynamic Media Classic and add them to your website or application.
+You can copy the URL calls from Adobe Dynamic Media Classic and add them to your website or application.

-Dynamic Media Classic now supports the delivery of all images and video over HTTP/2.
+Adobe Dynamic Media Classic now supports the delivery of all images and video over HTTP/2.
 That is, a published URL or embed code for the image or video is available to be integrated with any application that accepts a hosted asset.
 That published asset is then delivered by way of HTTP/2 protocol.
-This method of delivery improves the way browsers and servers communicate, allowing for better response and load times of all your Dynamic Media Classic assets.
+This method of delivery improves the way browsers and servers communicate, allowing for better response and load times of all your Adobe Dynamic Media Classic assets.
 See [HTTP2 Delivery of Content FAQ](https://experienceleague.adobe.com/docs/experience-manager-65/assets/dynamic/http2.html#dynamic).

 ## Publish After Uploading {#publish-after-uploading}

 Assets either in a published or unpublished state.
-By default, any assets that you upload into Dynamic Media Classic are automatically marked for publishing.
+By default, any assets that you upload into Adobe Dynamic Media Classic are automatically marked for publishing.

 For more information, see the [Instant Publish Notice PDF](/help/assets/rendering-instant-publish-notification.pdf).